asawo/japan-regional-data/README.md

 ## TODO list

 - Toggle between Japanese and English 🌏
+- Categorize small data points into "Other" on the pie chart
 - Refactor API requests to move them to the backend and use config vars (after I learn how) 🔨

 ## Special Thanks